BettyLopo/BettyLopo/README.md

 ## Hi there 👋

+<h1>About me:</h1>

+<p>Hi!
+I'm Betty, a Full-Stack Developer coursing a Full-Stack Bootcamp in Barcelona.
+After working as a Graphic Designer for over 10 years and as a Community Manager for close to 2, I finally decided to follow my all-time dream :dizzy: and pursue a career in tech.
+My previous experience as a designer has given me ample knowledge that I've put into practice in my projects as a developer, designing the best user interface possible. </p>

+<p>And sure, taking the leap into uncharted territory is always scary, but isn't it beautiful, the chance to keep growing and learning?
+And what better place to always be kept on my toes than the challenge of being a developer?
+So, if you have any challenges in mind, my inbox is ready to read you.
+Let's face the next step together! 👾</p>

 <!--
 **BettyLopo/BettyLopo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.